 - In case your net chargeable income for the assessment year, for which provisional tax is due, is expected to be less than 90 percent of your net chargeable income for the preceding year or the estimated sum you're liable to pay as provisional tax; you can apply for a holdover.

-- You can apply for a holdover if you pay or expect to pay substantial expenses such as self-education, retirement scheme contributions, home loan interest, and more during the assessment year while being subject to provisional salary tax, and these expenses surpass the previous year's threshold.
+- You can apply for a holdover if you pay or expect to pay substantial expenses such as self-education, retirement scheme contributions, home loan interest, and more during the assessment year while being subject to provisional salaries tax, and these expenses surpass the previous year's threshold.

 - If you've stopped earning income subject to salaries tax or plan to cease this income before the end of the assessment year for which provisional tax was assessed, you can apply for a holdover.
 It would help to estimate your income for the entire assessment year in your application.
-For example, if you want to delay provisional tax payment for 2023/24, include your estimated income from April 1, 2023, to March 31, 2024, and explain the reasons for the income reduction, such as unemployment, retirement, or salary reductions.
+For example, if you want to delay provisional tax payment for 2023/24, include your estimated income from April 1, 2023, to March 31, 2024, and explain the reasons for the income reduction, such as unemployment, retirement, or salaries reductions.

 - Finally, suppose you've raised objections against your salaries tax assessment for the previous year preceding the assessment year for which provisional tax was levied.
 In that case, you can also apply for a holdover of your provisional tax payment.